 Click on RESOURCE GROUP to open the Resource Group blade.
 Select the Resource Group to the new one created as part of the Storage Account creation lab.

-Click Create once all configuraiton changes are made.
+Click Create once all configuration changes are made.
 The Azure SQL Database will be available in approximately 2-4 minutes.